Download your Free Guide

 Quorn uses a different process altogether.
 They use a double-fermentation process that creates a fungus that is structurally similar to the protein found in animals.

 Want to make your own?
 Try out these awesome vegan meat recipes.

 You May Also Like: Vegan Big Mac: Burger & Sauce Recipe Revealed

 There is much more to going vegan than simply sparing the lives of animals from a life of misery.

 Let's look at some of the other reasons why you should consider going vegan:

-There are various reasons why we would recommend vegan meat, especially if you are planning to transition into a vegetarian dieting or vegan lifestyle.
+There are various reasons why we would recommend vegan meat over animal meat, especially if you are planning to transition into a vegetarian dieting or vegan lifestyle.

 This fake meat imitates the highly processed beef burgers, sausages, and other products rich in fat that people are already familiar with.
 This makes it easy to integrate into your daily mealtime routine.
 Another benefit is that they are convenient too.

 With the ethical and environmental concerns that surround the creation of animal foods being one of the hottest topics right now, it makes sense that people are considering the move to a healthier, more plant-based diet.